gom9000/AMICO/README.md

 ### Address Map
 The memory and registers of the I/O devices are mapped on the same address space (memory mapped I/O), so a memory address may refer to either a portion of physical RAM/ROM or to registers of the I/O device.
-The 64KB of accessible addresses are divided by 8 blocks of 8KB each.
+The 64KB of accessible addresses are logically divided by 8 blocks of 8KB each.
 The address map of the AMICO system looks like this:

 | Addresses     | Size | Assignment
 |---------------|------|----------------------